edgexfoundry/edgex-docs/docs_src/security/Ch-APIGateway.md

 Do not use an encrypted private key as the API gateway will hang on startup in order to prompt for a password.

-Also, for purposes of the example, the external DNS name of the API gateway is assumed to be `edge001.example.com`.
-The API gateway requires client to support Server Name Identification (SNI) and that the client connects to the API gateway using a DNS host name.
-The API gateway uses the host name supplied by the client to determine which certificate to present to the client.
-The API gateway will continue to serve the default (untrusted) certificate if clients connect via IP address or do not provide SNI at all.

-Run the following command to install a custom certficate using the assumptions above:
+Run the following command to install a custom certificate using the assumptions above:

-    docker-compose -p edgex -f docker-compose.yml run --rm -v `pwd`:/host:ro --entrypoint /edgex/secrets-config edgex-proxy proxy tls --incert /host/cert.pem --inkey /host/key.pem --snis edge001.example.com --admin_api_jwt /tmp/edgex/secrets/security-proxy-setup/kong-admin-jwt
+    docker compose -p edgex -f docker-compose.yml run --rm -v `pwd`:/host:ro --entrypoint /edgex/secrets-config proxy-setup proxy tls --incert /host/cert.pem --inkey /host/key.pem

-The utility will always add the internal host names, "localhost" and "kong" to the specified SNI list.

 The following command can verify the certificate installation was successful.

     echo "GET /" | openssl s_client -showcerts -servername edge001.example.com -connect 127.0.0.1:8443

-### Configuration of JWT Authentication for API Gateway

-When using JWT Authentication, the \[KongAuth\] section needs to be specified in the configuration file as shown below.
-This is the default.

-    [KongAuth]
-    Name = "jwt"

-!!! edgey "EdgeX 2.0"
-    The "oauth2" authentication method has been removed in EdgeX 2.0 as JWT-based authentication is resistant to brute-force attacks and does not require storage of a secret in the Kong database.
+(where `edgex001.example.com` is the hostname by which the client is externally reachable)

+The TLS certificate installed in the previous step should be among the output of the `openssl` command.

 ### Configuration of Adding Microservices Routes for API Gateway